mouseless-eth/Speedrun-Ethernaut-In-Foundry/19_AlienCodex/README.md

 // which overflows to 0x0000000000000000000000000000000000000000000000000000000000000000
 ```
-> bonus : we can target any address below `codex memory address` by adding the index of the storage slot that we want to attack to `revise_index` e.g. to attack storage slot 3, we would calculate `revise_index = revise_index + 3`
+> bonus : we can target any address below `codex's memory address` by adding the index of the storage slot that we want to attack to `revise_index` e.g. to attack storage slot 3, we would calculate `revise_index = revise_index + 3`

-##### 4. sending transaction to complete level
+##### 4. Sending transaction to complete level

-we first need to left pad our EOA address because the address data type requires 20bytes but `revise` requires us to send it 32bytes
+we first need to **left pad** our EOA address because the address data type requires 20bytes but `revise` requires us to send it 32bytes
 ```
 // example EOA
 0x8aFF5cA996F77487a4f04F1ce905Bf3d27455580